-Chocolate & White Parti Miniature Poodle Stud Dog
+Chocolate & White Parti Miniature Poodle Stud Dog - 'Cino'

-Being a chocolate and white parti coloured mini poodle who also carries red and phantom, Cino can produce a rainbow of colours.
+Being a chocolate and white parti coloured miniature poodle who also carries red and phantom, Cino can produce a rainbow of colours.

 Colour genetic profile – Ee (red), bb (chocolate), KbKy (phantom), atat (tan points), spsp (parti colour), mm (no merle).

 We have experience and knowledge in interpreting colour genetics and are happy to advise possible colour combinations for your planned breeding.

 Furnishings & Improper Coat Gene RSPO2 (Teddy Bear Coat Genetics)

 Smooth coated breeds like the cavalier king charles spaniel, labrador, golden retriever and some oodle mixes like cavoodles, groodles, bordoodles, labradoodles etc carry two copies of a gene known as the ‘improper coat’ gene.